IRS OIC Payment Options and How to Pay Offer in Compromise Online

 Get Help With an Offer in Compromise

 It’s hard to get an acceptance for an Offer in Compromise.
 The IRS intentionally makes the process difficult.
 If you are considering applying for an Offer in Compromise with the IRS, connect with a tax professional by starting a search below.
-At TaxCure, we have developed a marketplace of tax professionals who focus on resolving tax problems.
+At TaxCure, we have developed a marketplace of tax professionals who focus on resolving tax problems and who have a history of successfully getting OICs approved for their clients.

 We realize how hard it is to find a professional to help with tax problems since the average CPA doesn't focus on tax resolution.
-Our unique ranking algorithm helps taxpayers find the top pros quickly.
-When you use TaxCure, you can be confident that you're choosing the best tax pro to help you apply for an offer in compromise.
+When you use TaxCure, you can be confident that you're finding tax professional that have experience with an offer in compromise.

 Disclaimer: The content on this website is for educational purposes only and does not serve as legal or tax advice.
 For specific advice regarding your tax situation, contact a licensed tax professional or tax attorney.